ZailinYuan/PostgreSQL/Aggregate and Window Function.md

 Hence, <b>ROLLUP</b> list groups like stairs and there grouping results.
 This is commonly used for analysis over hierarchical data; e.g., total salary by department, division, and company-wide total.

 * <b>CUBE<b/>
-CUBE lists all possible groups.
+<br/>CUBE lists all possible groups.
 Refer to office document it is clear enough there.<br/>
 https://www.postgresql.org/docs/10/queries-table-expressions.html#QUERIES-GROUP

 ### 12. WITHIN GROUP